lightninglabs/chantools/doc/chantools_genimportscript.md

   spent that way as they are watch-only.
 * bitcoin-importwallet: Creates a text output that is compatible with bitcoind's importwallet command.
+* electrum: Creates a text output that contains one private key per line with the address type as the prefix, the way Electrum expects them.

 ```
 chantools genimportscript [flags]